joenkl/candidate-project/README.md

 You should now be able to navigate to `localhost:3000/` in your browser.
 The browsers console should print the resutl from the health endpoint if everything is working

 ### Go installation for Mac
-Copy and paste the following:
+Copy and paste the following in you terminal
+NOTE: last command needs the project url:

 ```sh
 brew update